Advertisement

 Read more…

-Beachlands is primarily a shingle beach with the beach being backed by sandy grass areas and heathland, criss-crossed by many paths.
+Beachlands is primarily a shingle beach part of the larger Hayling seafront but this central part stretches from the Inn on the Beach in the west towards the funfair in the east.
 This area of the seafront is the best for entertainment of all sorts.
-It is the home of the Hayling fairground, the Amusements arcades are open all year round.
-The seafront area is accessible to all with the provision of
+It is the home of the Hayling Fairground, and the amusement arcades are open all

 Read more…